ananthakumaran/paisa/docs/getting-started/tutorial.md

 All the configuration related to paisa is stored in a yaml file named `paisa.yaml`.
 The configuration can be edited via the web interface.
-The sequence in which it look for the file is described below
+The sequence in which it looks for the file is described below

 1. `PAISA_CONFIG` environment variable
 1. via `--config` flag